 We hope you enjoy this fall bucket list full of fun fall activities, and autumn arts and crafts that kids from toddlers to teens will LOVE!

-Remember this is not a must-do list, but a can-do list.
-If it’s not fun, don’t do it.
-Choose the fall activities that you and your children would like to participate in this autumn, and ditch the rest!
+But, remember this is not a must-do list, only a can-do list.
+If it’s not fun, don’t do it!
+Choose the fall activities you and your children would like to participate in this autumn, and ditch the rest!
 Learn more about each of the autumn activities listed by clicking on the blue hyperlinked text within each suggestion.

 1. Go On A Scavenger Hunt